Geraldcdx/IVLEDownloader/docs/Developerguide.md

 ## 2. Design:
  #### 2.1 Architecture
  ![Alt-Text](https://github.com/Geraldcdx/IVLEDownloader/blob/master/docs/pics/Archi.png)

- The **Architecture Diagram** given above explains the high-level design of the App.
+ ##### The **Architecture Diagram** given above explains the high-level design of the App.
 Given below is a quick overview of each component.
+ ##### When the app is executed, the first time users will be called to extract their APIKey and login.
+Users that has logged in and done set-up procedures will be brought into a UI.
+ ##### The 3 components of the application that follow the Model View Controller(MVC) model are:
+  * **Logic** - This is the code that allows everything to function.
+It acts as a controller.
+  * **UI** - This is how information is displayed to the user.
+It acts as the view.
+  * **Model** - This is the database formats used in the application.
+ ##### This is the behind the seens of the application:

  #### 2.2 UI component
  #### 2.3 Logic component
  #### 2.4 Model component